maanav13579/CompSci_372_Final_Project/README.md

 ### Limitations and Out of Domain Images
 - The model can only classify data into the 101 classes in food 101
-- The calorie estimation inherently inaccurate for the following reason
+- The calorie estimation inherently inaccurate for the following reasons
   - non visual features that are highly impactful
     - oil type (olive is is less calorie dense than vegitable oil)
     - fillings (if a croissant has a filling, it may not be visible in an overhead shot)
   - Calorie estimation was trained on only 5000 images, and of those not all had accurate calorie information
   - No targeted way of learning portion size
 - The model requires overhead shots for accurate classification and estimation, as it was mainly trined on overhead shots
+- A key limitation is the domain gap: the classifier was trained on web photos while the regressor was trained on overhead cafeteria images.
+We addressed this partially by using pretrained ImageNet features, which provide domain-agnostic visual representations.
+However, we evaluated each network on its own domain rather than making cross-domain claims.
+Bridging this gap through domain adaptation is future work.
 ## Individual Contributions

 | Team Member | Contributions |